K-Sahu/E-Commerce-Sales-Analysis/README.md

 In-depth exploration of e-commerce sales data reveals trends, patterns, and insights, uncovering customer preferences, popular products, target demographic and audience, and purchasing trends which will help in guiding strategic decisions for enhanced performance and profitability.

-Technologies used : Python and its libraries (Numpy, Pandas, Matplotlib, Sklearn, Seaborn)
+Technologies used : Python and its libraries (Numpy, Pandas, Matplotlib, Seaborn)

 Platform - Jupyter Notebook